yasen-yankov/ios-docs/Guides/Chart/Series/column.md

 ##Configure stacking of column series

-The TKChartColumnSeries can be combined by using different stack modes.
+The <code>TKChartColumnSeries</code> can be combined by using different stack modes.

 The Stack plots the points on top of each other: